jschoch/ESPels/README.md

 If `jogging` and `!jog_done` are both true the controller will continue trying to step `jog_steps` decrementing the value.
 When `jog_steps` is zero jog_done is set to true.

+Plan:

+1. [x] update DRO with toolRelMM
+1. [x] Slave Jog MM stepper mode
+2. [x] get stops working, slave jog to stop mode
+3. figure out how to sync thread start
+4. implement full threading cycle

+Cleanup:

+1. rethink "modes", right now there are display_modes and state transitions.
+The GUI's mode selection should select the state machine mode needed.
+  a. get rid of the menu thing.

 ** TODO